irinapovolotskaya/fuel-plugin-cisco-aci/doc/fuel-plugin-cisco-aci.rst

 Security impact
 ---------------

 This plugin changes Neutron keystone_authtoken credentials from `neutron` user and `services` tenant to `admin` user and `admin` tenant on controller nodes.
-This may change in future, but for Juno this must be set to admin values.
+This may change in future, but for Juno release this must be set to admin values.

 Notifications impact
 --------------------